qianping-sara/axon-tech-asset-indexing/README.md

 ## 🎯 Overview

+**Axon** is the **AutomationCoE Hub** that unifies assets, guides solutions, and connects needs with emerging tech.
+It serves as the **Golden Index** for automation assets—a unified discovery portal that transforms scattered automation capabilities into circulating value.

+### The Problem We Solve

+**For Automation Developers & Solution Architects** - *The "Internal Silos" Need* When automation assets (APIs, bots, processes) are scattered across multiple, siloed systems (Spax, Bizagi, Gravitee, RPA, Confluence), teams struggle to discover reusable assets.
+This leads to searching, wasting development time, and increasing future maintenance costs.
+Your automation would lead to "reinventing the wheel."

+**For Solution Architects/FA & Enterprise Architects** - *The "Decision Paralysis" Need* A clear way to make informed choice: Only relying on experience or manual reviews is unscalable.
+The CoE needs a way to embed its "playbook" and design standards directly into the decision process to ensure compliance, security, and quality before bad decisions are made.

+**For Process Owners & Solution Architects/FA** - *The "Inspiration Gap" Need* (Biz-to-Tech): Business teams lack a contextual channel to explore external technology trends (e.g., GenAI) that could solve their problems in new ways.

+### Our Solution

+Axon is the **Golden Index** for automation assets.
+We don't replace your existing systems—we connect them, providing a **single search interface** to discover all automation capabilities across your organization.

+**Key Capabilities:**
+- **Reliable**: Validated and trustworthy assets from source systems
+- **Re-usable**: Build once, use multiple times across scenarios
+- **Scalable**: Support future automation with sustainable architecture
+- **Trackable**: Know which assets are used by whom and where

+**What Makes Axon Different:**
+- **Unified Asset Discovery**: Enterprise-wide "asset catalog" indexing all internal systems (APIs, bots, processes), transforming siloed, static technical accumulation into a portable library of dynamic, reusable components
+- **Solution Design Advisor**: The CoE's "governance engine" that externalizes architectural wisdom into playbooks, decision trees, and reference architectures, guiding teams to select the correct solution (API vs. RPA vs. Low-code) for their specific problem
+- **Innovation & Opportunity Marketplace**: The CoE's strategic "engagement center" creating a horizontal marketplace for real-time needs (via the Challenge Board) and intriguing opportunities (via the Innovation Radar), moving from a reactive "order-taker" to a proactive value orchestrator

-Asset Golden Index is a "content as code" platform where users maintain Markdown files for asset details, and the website automatically indexes and renders them.
+This is a "content as code" platform where users maintain Markdown files for asset details, and the website automatically indexes and renders them.
 It supports 6 asset categories with 30+ asset types.

 ## 🏗️ Architecture